-June 16: Deadline for antierless permit applications
+June 15: Deadline for antlerless permit applications

-You must apply online or by phone no later than June 16, 2016.
+You must apply online or by phone no later than June 15, 2017.
 There's an 11 p.m.
 MDT deadline for online applications and a 5 p.m.
 MDT deadline for phone applications.
 To apply, simply visit wildlife.utah.gov or call any Division office.

-July 7: Antlerless drawing results available
+July 6: Antlerless drawing results available

-You'll be notified of your drawing results by email on or before July 7, 2016.
+You'll be notified of your drawing results by email on or before July 6, 2017.
 You can also learn your drawing results by visiting wildlife.utah.gov or by calling 1-800-221-0659.

-Boundary descriptions online
+Boundary descriptions only available online